codex-academy/BasicExpressWebApp/README.md

 Create a PostgreSQL database on Heroku for you app using this command: `heroku addons:create heroku-postgresql:hobby-dev`

-See more info about the creaeted database using:`heroku pg:info`
+See more info about the created database using:`heroku pg:info`

 To connect to the PostgreSQL database on Heroku by runnning: `heroku pg:psql` Create the `categories` and `products` tables in the Heroku remote database by runnning the script above.